vital2/xen-api/README.md

 # xen-api
-This is RPC wrapper around Xen libxl library.
+This is an RPC wrapper around the Xen libxl library.

-Functions supported
+## Functions supported

 1. Create VMs - with copy on write (QCOW) images